CanarysAutomationsInternal/TailwindTradersLabs-Old/Developing Intelligent Apps with Azure/README.md

 ## Key Takeaway

-The key feature for the audiance to consider as key takeaway from this demo -

    - With the flexible Azure platform and a wide portfolio of AI productivity tools, developers can build the next generation of smart applications where their data lives, in the intelligent cloud, on-premises, and on the intelligent edge.

    - Teams can achieve more with the comprehensive set of flexible and trusted AI services - from pre-built APIs, such as Cognitive Services and Conversational AI with Bot tools, to building custom models with Azure Machine Learning for any scenario.